lexyblazy/MarkdownPreviewer/README.md

 # Markdown Previewer

-A markup previewer built as a freecodecamp React project.
+A markdown previewer built as a freecodecamp React project.

 ```